-Well-meaning people may let others use their prescription drugs.
+- People were letting others use their prescription drugs.

-Sometime people choose to sell their own medication instead of taking it.
+- Selling medication instead of taking it.

 At the end of the day, no matter how they end up in user’s hands, prescription drugs including depressants, painkillers, and antidepressants are responsible for more drug abuse deaths every year than cocaine, heroin, and amphetamines combined.

 Unfortunately, while they’re doing this, they can also cause the body to develop a tolerance.
 Drug abusers may use painkillers the first time, then spend the rest of their time trying to capture the feeling of their first high.
 Meanwhile, they can end up taking more and more of the drug to achieve the same effect as they did initially.
-In the end, they may take too much and trigger a potentially fatal overdose.
+In the end, they may take too much and trigger a potentially fatal painkiller overdose.

 The Hallmarks of Addiction

 Many drug abusers are high-functioning.
 In other words, you may not be able to tell that they abuse painkillers by looking at or talking to them.
 That said, there are some signs of addiction that both users and those around them may notice: